LabDig/DAGAPy/README.md

 - Source Code : This folder contains the files of source code in Python 3.6

-- limite_spad.csv and limite_soybean.csv : Limite files for two dataset, used in tests
+- Dataset : contain files used in tests

-- spad.csv and soybean.csv : Two dataset used in test,  using metric coordinate system (UTM) and geodesic coordinate system

 **************************************************************